 There are many different facets of participating in our graduate program, and one issue you should think about is time management, i.e., how much time you spend overall on the program and how much time you choose to spend on the different aspects.
-While the faculty and staff are here to help and advise you, ultimately you are responsible for what you will get out of the program.
-The choices that you make are likely to affect your ability to get jobs when you graduate, so this is not something to take lightly.
+While the faculty and staff are here to help and advise you, ultimately what you get out of the program and your future propects are determined by your efforts and choices.

 While research is often the primary goal of students, it is often the hardest to allocate time towards, especially in the first several years of the program, because of competing demands of classes, teaching, and outreach.
 If research is a high priority for you, we urge you to set aside time specifically for it.